 We called the credit card company, who voided the charges.
-They recommended we cancel the card in case the criminal wasn’t quite as dumb as he seemed and had had an accomplice snap a photo or install a key swipe recorder on the ATM to get our card number.
+They recommended we cancel the card in case the criminal wasn’t quite as short-sighted as he seemed and had had an accomplice snap a photo or install a key swipe recorder on the ATM to get our card number.
 It was frightening, but it turned out ok.
 I managed to be insufferable enough to force transit authority help.
 My Partner thought up a way to cut a “deal” to resolve the situation.
 Trauma exposure and/or PTSD don’t mean “unable to act in a crisis.”

-I’ve certainly experienced violence in the 9th Circle of Hell, but none involving guns.
+I’ve also certainly experienced violence in the 9th Circle of Hell, but none involving guns.
 (That I know of, at least.
 Given incomplete information about some situations, I won’t categorically say it’s impossible.)
 Still, no robbery or other acute trauma could compare to it to my C-PTSD.

 But, I guess I have experienced gun violence, even if I keep discounting it because it didn’t happen in the 9th Circle of Hell.
 It wasn’t any remembered fear of that event that ultimately stayed my hand when writing my comment to that other blogger.
 I stopped myself from writing that I had no experience of trauma related to guns because I didn’t want to accidentally invalidate someone else who had experienced PTSD from a similar situation.
 Trauma is personal.
 Just because I’m too weirdly broken from the 9th Circle of Hell to have space left over to process anything non-9th-Circle of Hell doesn’t mean, though, that perhaps, that I shouldn’t have processed it.
 It absolutely doesn’t mean that my “non-history” with guns couldn’t be PTSD inducing all on its own for someone else.

 I was technically in an attempted mass shooting.
 I still feel compelled to add “technically” because it feels like just another irony magnet story to me now, not a true “trauma.”
 But, it, too, was scary as it happened.
 I was woken up by a SWAT team and evacuated from my apartment at 7am with only my terrified trauma kitty and my car keys.
-A neighbor a few doors down with a domestic violence history was firing his guns wildly, holding his family hostage in the apartment.
+A neighbor a few doors down with a domestic violence history was threatening with his guns wildly, holding his family hostage in the apartment.
 There was enough risk that stray bullets could injure neighbors that we had to be immediately evacuated.
 He was active duty military, and he also plausibly claimed he had obtained explosive materials from his job that could be used to blow up the complex.
-Those who weren’t close enough neighbors to have been evacuated in the wild shooting later ended up evacuated anyway because of that threat.
+Those who weren’t close enough neighbors to have been evacuated in the initial threatened shooting later ended up evacuated anyway because of that threat.
 The standoff ended safely, though, for everyone including his family thanks to effective law enforcement negotiators, but it made the regional news just long enough to validate my claim that I couldn’t come into the lab because “I’m still in PJs with a cat and all of my stuff is in a potential blast zone.”
 (What does it say about the U.S. that the event only made the local news “just long enough” – aka about a day – before being supplanted?)

 Any of these events could be considered validly “traumatic.”
 I’ve seen them listed on various traumatic life experiences scales at therapists’ offices.
-But, they never seem to “count” to me as anything other than party stories because the 9th Circle of Hell exists.
+But, they never seem to “count” to me as anything other than just stories because the 9th Circle of Hell exists.

-I would tell anyone else who had a close call with mother nature or criminal activity to talk it through with their therapist and practice good self-care.
+I would tell anyone else who had a close call with mother nature or threatened violence of any sort to talk it through with their therapist and practice good self-care.
 I’m not a reckless cowboy.
 I would definitely leave a coffee shop where a man was brandishing a gun openly.
 But, I also doubt I’ll mention the attempted robbery when my therapist returns from break.
 I’ve never thought to mention the SWAT evacuation, and if I’ve mentioned mother nature it is probably only in my usual “well, I never got hurt or lost everything so all’s well that ends with a story” way.
 I have to wonder if that shows healthy resilience and the fact that I am much stronger than the 9th Circle of Hell has led me to believe?
 Or whether it’s like dissociation: you don’t realize you are too fine to be using a healthy coping strategy until someone else points out the obvious?

 What do you think?
 How personal is “all trauma is personal,” really?
 Is it healthier to treat every event I’ve experienced that show ups on a traumatic life experiences scale as “trauma,” or is it healthier to continue to craft my trauma narrative such that I “don’t have a trauma history with guns,” because it’s my story and I get to shape its telling?